jwharm/java-gi/website/docs/examples.md

 gradle run
 ```

 If you see an error about a missing library, make sure that all dependencies are installed, and available on Java library path (the `"java.library.path"` system property).
-If necessary, you can override the Java library path with the `-Djava.library.path=` JVM argument in the `gradle.build` file, in the `tasks.withType(JavaExec) {` block.
-For example:
+If necessary, you can override the Java library path with the `-Djava.library.path=` JVM argument in the `gradle.build` file:

 ```
 tasks.withType(JavaExec) {